 The Company's Bylaws provide that the size of the Board shall be no less than one and shall be determined from time to time by resolution of the Board, but no decrease shall effect the removal of any director except in compliance with the MBCA.
-The Company's Board presently consists of six directors.
+The Company's Board presently consists of five directors.
 Directors serve for an indefinite term, until the next annual meeting of shareholders, or until their successors are duly elected and qualified or until the earlier death, resignation, removal, or disqualification of the director.
 Directors are elected by a plurality of the votes cast at a meeting of shareholders by such shareholders as are entitled to vote on the election of directors.
 As described above under "Voting Power of Capital Stock," shareholders have cumulative voting rights.

 The Delaware Company.
-The Delaware Company's Bylaws provide that the number of directors be determined from time to time by the Board.
+The Delaware Company's Bylaws provide that that Board shall initially consist of five directors and may be increased or decreased from time to time by resolution of the stockholders or the Board.
 Directors are elected at each annual meeting, and each director shall serve until his or her term expires, his or her earlier death, or a successor is elected and qualified or until the director resigns or is removed.
 Directors are elected by the greatest number of votes, up to the number of directors then to be elected, cast at a meeting at which a quorum is present.
 Any vacancies may be filled by the vote of a majority of the board of directors, although less than a quorum, or by a sole remaining director, and any such person elected to fill a vacancy shall serve as a director until his successor shall have been elected and shall qualify or until he shall resign or shall have been removed.